ANN CUTBILL LENANE

 In response to the drastic sanitation department budget cuts, I co-founded ONE BLOCK in the summer of 2020.
 Hundreds of volunteers signed up to clean not only their block but other areas of our neighborhood.
 We hired two workers through ACE (Association of Community Employment Programs for the Homeless) to supply additional paid manpower to help us keep our community even cleaner.
 In just a short time, we are an official 501 c3 non-profit and fill 1000 green bags of trash on the Upper West Side each week!

 After my daughter, Riley was diagnosed with dyslexia in the first grade, her life was changed by getting the specialized help she needed to get her confidence back and thrive.
 EEO is a grassroots organization focused on helping children on the Bahamian island of Eleuthera get the help they desperately need.
-Twelve years ago my daughters and I started a summer literacy camp in partnership with them that has grown to now serving over 70 special elementary school children.
+Twelve years ago, my daughters and I started a summer literacy camp in partnership with them.
+We now serve over 70 special elementary school children each year.